joagre/ratatoskr/ideas/r.md

 `char` : Unicode code point

-`function` : A reference toa  function
+`function` : A reference to a function

 ## Composite types

-`string` : Immutabe sequence of UTF-8 encoded characters
+`string` : Immutable sequence of UTF-8 encoded characters

-`array`: Contigous region of memory containing values of any type
+`array`: Contiguous region of memory containing values of any type

 `table`: Table mapping between a key of any type and a value of any type